cardboard0357/remenants/README.md

-Remnants is a small archaeology expansion
+Remnants is a small wip archaeology expansion

 the torch flower now lights hostile mobs on fire